(This list has been updated for 2019.)

 The ISOFIT upper has an comfortable interior and an external support frame for the heel.
 Also available in a wide version.

 1) adidas adizero tempo 9

 If you’re smitten with the adidas Boston but want greater medial side support, then the adizero Tempo 9 is just the shoe for you.

 The midsole is a mix of a firmer EVA foam component and Boost foam, a combination which delivers both cushioning and support.

-The 6.4-ounce Fastwitch is a breathable road racer with a tiny medial wedge for support.
-It’s also the only trainer with a 4 mm drop on our list, so if the idea of a low-offset racer with mild-stability appeals to you, then the Fastwitch 8 is the way to go.
+The Fastwitch is a breathable road racer with a tiny medial wedge for support.
+If the idea of a 4 mm drop racer with mild-stability entices you, then the Fastwitch 9 is the way to go.